TLouf/discrete_maths/notes.typ

   A set that is either finite or has the same cardinality as the set $NN$ is called *countable*.
 ]

-The *goal of combinatorics* is to compute the cardinality of certain finite sets.

 == Basic Counting Principles